Kiss of the Spider Woman (musical)

-Kiss of the Spider Woman is a musical with music by John Kander and Fred Ebb, with the book by Terrence McNally.
-It is based on the Manuel Puig novel El Beso de la Mujer Araña.
-Directed by Harold Prince, the musical had runs in the West End (1992) and Broadway (1993) and won the 1993 Tony Award for Best Musical.
+Kiss of the Spider Woman is a musical with music by John Kander, lyrics by Fred Ebb, and a book by Terrence McNally.
+It is based on the 1976 novel by Manuel Puig.
+Directed by Harold Prince, the musical had runs in Toronto (1992), the West End (1992-93), and Broadway (1993).
+It won the 1993 Tony Award for Best Musical, Best Book of a Musical, and Best Original Score, as well as acting awards for all three principals in the cast.

-Despite a decidedly mixed review by Frank Rich, the musical ran on Broadway for 904 performances.
+A film adaptation starring and co-executive produced by Jennifer Lopez and written and directed by Bill Condon premiered at the 2025 Sundance Film Festival on January 26, 2025.